unghee/Human-Activity-Classification/README.md

 1. CNN-based spectrogram classifier (Frequency-Encoding, our method)
 2. Feature-based classifiers (Heuristic)
 Among Feature-based classifiers you can choose either `LDA` or `SVM` by specifiying the classifiers within the function parameter `classifier` in `def run_classifier`.
 3. Random Classifier.

 ### Configuration type
 There are two configuration type: 1.
 Generic 2.
 Mode-specific.
+To change this, change the parameter "CLASSIFIER" within the respective file.

 ### Cross Validation type (subject dependencies)
 There are two cross-validation type: 1.
 Subject Independent, 2.
 Subject Dependent (Leave-one-out cross validation).